dhellmann/pymotw/PyMOTW/resource/index.rst

     :literal:
     :start-after: #end_pymotw_header

-Because the test program is extremely simple, the results aren't that
+Because the test program is extremely simple, it does not use very many resources:
-interesting:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'resource_getrusage.py'))